Log Calabi-Yau mirror symmetry and non-archimedean disks: Introduction and statements of main results

-\begin{remark} This generalizes \cite[Theorem 1.2(2-3)]{Keel_Yu_The_Frobenius}, which has an additional assumption that $U$ contains an open algebraic torus.
-Our construction here is much more general (e.g.\ the log Calabi-Yau varieties we consider here need not be rational varieties), and also conceptually simpler, and closer to the intuition from symplectic geometry.
-On the other hand, we do not know how to prove (in general) the non-degeneracy of the Frobenius pairing as in Theorem 1.2(1) in loc.\ cit. \end{remark}
+\begin{remark} The case \cref{ex:affine} generalizes \cite[Theorem 1.2(2-3)]{Keel_Yu_The_Frobenius}, which has the additional assumption that $\bbU$ contains an open algebraic torus. \cref{ex:affine} is much more general, e.g.\ the log Calabi-Yau varieties we consider here need not be rational varieties.
+We think the more general construction is also conceptually simpler, and closer to the intuition from symplectic geometry.
+The case of \cref{ex:pipe} generalizes the main construction of \cite{HKY20} (which treats the Fano case, as in \cref{ex:pipe} under the additional assumption that the Fano $\bbX$ contains a Zariski open algebraic torus).
+See \cref{thm:mfs}. \end{remark}